 I got a great deal on the shirts at Children’s Place (around $6 each).
 We then hand delivered the tea bag invitations to the home of each party guest with a request for them to wear the t-shirt to our party.

-Enchanting but Affordable Party Décor
+Affordable Party Décor

 Creating enchanting Spring Has Sprung decorations was so much fun!
-Don’t worry, they don’t cost a fortune, you can create an enchanting space with some tissue paper, a few rolls of wrapping paper and some sheets of card stock.
+Don’t worry, they don’t cost a fortune, you can create an enchanting space with some tissue paper, a few rolls of wrapping paper, and some sheets of card stock.

 Easy Decorating Ideas